-We are conducting two separate trials of a new pain modulating agent and are looking for patients with painful diabetic peripheral neuropathy and post herpetic neuralgia.
-These are double-blind placebo-controlled, randomized trials to determine the safety and efficacy of a new drug in reducing pain intensity in these two conditions.
-It is an international trial, and we are one of only four sites in Australia.
+We were conducting two separate trials of a new pain modulating agent for patients with painful diabetic peripheral neuropathy and post herpetic neuralgia.
+These double-blind placebo-controlled, randomized trials were to determine the safety and efficacy of a new drug in reducing pain intensity in these two conditions.
+It was an international trial, and we were one of only four sites in Australia.

 We have a number of active research projects being undertaken by our neurologists.
 If you would like to participate please contact our office.
 Professor Simon Hawke’s basic scientific research is undertaken with Professor Georges Grau at the Vascular Immunology Unit at the University of Sydney in Camperdown.
 Many of our patients have kindly provided blood samples for this research (see below).

 Multiple sclerosis projects

 With funding from MSRA and the Dubbo MS Support Group, we have an ongoing project looking at blood brain barrier dysfunction in multiple sclerosis.
 Thus far we have shown that some of the drugs used in multiple sclerosis have effects on inhibiting the migration of immune cells across the blood brain barrier, thereby reducing brain inflammation.

 We have an ongoing project looking at developing markers for MS disease activity where we are focusing on tiny particles released from cells into the blood called microparticles.
 These microparticles carry molecules on their surface identical to the "mother" cell from which they form.
 They also carry molecular "cargoes" that are available for analysis.